TadiT7/treble_experimentations_wiki/Xiaomi-Mi-6X.md

 * Some people reported that brightness are locked (based on AOSPExtended), the maintainer ([fatesay](https://github.com/bin8001)) recommended to flash other custom roms first.
 * Some people reported that phone was muted, not be able to use camera, etc. after flashing 9.0 ROM.
 Best try flashing stock MIUI before flashing the ROM.
+* miui.eu maybe changed `ro.vendor.build.fingerprint`.
+If you found on `/vendor/build.prop` and it's not the value of REAL device, please check there is a key named `ro.vendor.build.fingerprint_real` and match for real device or not.
+If yes, please copy this value and replace the value of `ro.vendor.build.fingerprint`.
+[Releated thread here](https://forum.xda-developers.com/project-treble/trebleenabled-device-development/aosp-9-0-phh-treble-t3831915/post78531166).

 <a href="#testers">Tested version here.</a>